 Can intuition resolve Christmas gift dilemmas?
-New research suggests it can helpDecember 20th, 2012 in Psychology & Psychiatry /
+New research suggests it can helpDecember 20, 2012 in Medicine & Health / Psychology & Psychiatry

 The clock is ticking and you still haven't decided what to get that special someone in your life for the holidays.
 When it comes to those last-minute gift-buying decisions for family and close friends, intuition may be the best way to think your way through to that perfect gift.

 When faced with tough decisions, some people like to "trust their gut" and go with their intuition.
 Others prefer to take an analytical approach.